Frequently Asked Questions

 A good franchisee has the ability to both lead and follow.
 First, a franchisee must be the leader of their business.
 They must have the ability to set a vision, get buy in from their employees and stay focused on success.
 Every day they get out of bed knowing that the buck stops with them.
 At the same time, the franchisee needs to be willing to follow a proven, successful operation system.
 Big egos don’t always work in franchising.
 A franchisee needs to respect the fact that others have gone before them and value the accumulated knowledge found within the organization.

-A Franchise Consultant is professional that coaches a prospective franchisee as they identify and investigate franchise systems.
-A proven franchise consultant will have at least 5 years of practical franchising experience and would ideally have experience as both a franchisor and franchisee.
+A Franchise Coach is a professional that coaches a prospective franchisee as they identify and investigate franchise systems.
+A proven franchise coach will have at least 5 years of practical franchising experience and would ideally have experience as both a franchisor and franchisee.

-Question: With Franchise Consultants, what are the pros and cons?
+Question: With Franchise Coaches/Consultants, what are the pros and cons?
 Answer

-The Pros of using a franchise consultant revolve around focus and time management.
-An expereinced franchise consultant will provide you with the coaching needed to quickly and proactively define what type of franchise would be best for you.
+The Pros of using a franchise coach revolve around focus and time management.
+An experienced franchise coach will provide you with the coaching needed to quickly and proactively define what type of franchise would be best for you.
 They will also identify alternatives and support the prospective franchisee during the discovery process making sure that the each aspect of the business is fully explored.

-Many people believe that the con to working with a franchise consultant is that they do not work with every franchise system created.
+Many people believe that the con to working with a franchise coach is that they do not work with every franchise system created.
 Personally, I think that is a ‘pro’.
 There are thousands of franchise systems and some franchises are simply not worth looking at.
-The real ‘con’ when it comes to franchise consultants is the lack of consistency.
+The real ‘con’ when it comes to franchise coach is the lack of consistency.
 There are no standards when it comes to experience or background.
-As a result, some franchise consultants are great and others are simply pitiful.
+As a result, some franchise coaches are great and others are simply pitiful.

-Question: How do I find a good consultant?
+Question: How do I find a good coach?
 What questions should I ask?
 Answer

-First, the consultant should have a minimum of 5 years of practical franchising experience PRIOR to becoming a consultant.
+First, the coach should have a minimum of 5 years of practical franchising experience PRIOR to becoming a consultant.

 Second, ask to see their bio.
 The consultant should have a proven track record of success in franchising and in related activities.